30 Disgusting Hygiene Practices From The Old West

 Work, work, and more work – that’s how an ordinary day looked in the Wild West.
 For this reason, people at the time loved to relax and to have an entertaining program.
 Simply said, they liked to be entertained.

 Some were into drinking, shooting, and games, or even sorcery, while others had different preferences.
 For those, Buffalo Bill’s Wild West Show was everything.
 This traveling circus-like was created by a bison hunter named Bill, who decided to use art to show the Old Western lifestyle for people, without them having to live it.

 Whirling Horse was an unusual star.
 He was a Native American, and people mostly knew him as a “show Indian.”
 Whirling Horse decided to use the moment and earn for living.

 Whirling Horse comes from a native tribe, and in his shows, he often portrayed the truth in his role as a victim of western expansion.
 This surprisingly helped with tensions during the American-Indian Wars.
 It seems that art can help with everything.

 The Wild West was lawless for a long time, but there was one place that peace had to all the time.
 At the saloon, everyone had to respect rules and respect for each other.
 So, at one saloon, you might have criminals and police authorities enjoying a cold beer, without looking at each other.

 Saloons were places of fun and enjoyment, and no one was ready to destroy that harmony.
-So, cowboys and outlaws would enjoy their time at the saloon, before they got back to their (very different) business.
+So, cowboys and outlaws would enjoy their time at the saloon before returning to their (very different) businesses.

 2. They Had Bartenders With Serious Bartending Skills

-Not only that they loved their job, but they were really proud of making the history.
+Not only that, they loved their job, but they were proud of making history.
 Did you know that the very first saloon ever was established in 1822, Wyoming?